rdyar/tdfc/_desserts/hot-fudge-sundae-cake.md

   3 T oil
   1 1/2 teaspoon vanilla

 Stir together unitl smooth (will be thick).
-Spread evely in cooker.
+Spread evenly in cooker.

 In a small bowl, mix together:
   1 cup + 2 T brown sugar